code-cody-418/code-cody-418/README.md

 - **Secret Code:** A personal blog for coding tips, tricks, and secrets.
 The primary tool used to develop this site is WordPress and a Blocksy theme.

 - **Saiyan Web Dev:** A personal website I developed at a coding CNM Web Development Bootcamp.
 Tools used include HTML, CSS, Vanilla JavaScript, Bootstrap, and jQuery.

-### Cool Things About Me
-- 🕶 JavaScript is the name of the game
-- 🌱 My focus is utilizing my development skills
-- 👯 I’m looking to collaborate on fun projects that will improve my skills!
-- 💬 Feel free to ask me about any of my repositories or projects.
-- 😄 Pronouns: He/Him, They/Them
-- 🍗 Fun fact: I love cooking really fun foods like Chicken Wings coated in Hot Cheetos.